-Companies pay corporation tax at 20% from 1 April 2015.
+Companies currently pay corporation tax at 20%.

 Tax on 'drawings'

 Directors of a company will normally be paid a salary and this is taxed under PAYE as for all employees.
 The cost of this, including the employer's NIC, is generally an allowable expense of the company.
 Shareholders of the company in contrast may be rewarded by the payment of dividends on their shares.